WHO AM I?

 I’m currently writing Sweet Joy, third in the series, and am researching such diverse topics as the life of a textile designer in the Sixties and life during The Blitz in wartime London.

 After a career of writing for magazines as journalist, editor and publisher, training journalists on-the-job and teaching journalism at adult education level, I now use my experience writing fiction to teach creative writing.
-My teaching speciality is focussing on creativity and inspiration, how to find the spark to start writing again when your brain has stopped working and feels full of mush.
+My teaching speciality is focussing on creativity and inspiration, finding the spark to start writing again when your brain has stopped working and feels full of mush.
 As well as collaborative class exercises, I pass on the tricks I have learned throughout my writing career.
 Many enthusiastic writers suffer with writers’ block but there are quick and easy ways to help yourself start writing again from visual prompts, using sound, the senses, music, everyday objects and writing flash fiction.

 My experience as a journalist means I can also talk about how to prepare for writing, including how to research a subject and conduct interviews.
 I’m also happy to give talks about how I turned my interest in identity into fiction, combining structural elements of crime fiction with romance and genealogical mystery, and knowing when to stop researching and start writing.